Combating 3D Printing Problems: An Ultimate Troubleshooting Guide

 While a complete block is easy to determine, sometimes a partial one is not.
-A good indication is when the filament does not come out linearly, but rather takes a bit of a bend when existing the nozzle.
+A good indication is when the filament does not come out linearly but rather takes a bit of a bend when exiting the nozzle.

 Tip: A good indication that your are building up plastic within your nozzle is when you start to hear a clicking sound.
 These are the gears in the extruder motor slipping as they are not able to push the filament through.